-To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Office 365 account:
+To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Microsoft (Office) 365 account:

 - Create a unique account for backup

 We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / firstname.lastname@example.org).
-As this user will be made a member of all Teams and Groups being backed up, this will avoid confusion for the users of those Teams and Groups.
+This will avoid confusion as this user will be made a member of all groups and private channels.

 - Assign the Global administrator role

-When creating the new account, assign it the Global administrator role.
-This is necessary because only through a user with this role can Keepit obtain full access to data.
-If this is not done, Keepit will not be able to include all data in the backup.
+When creating the new service account, assign it the Global administrator role.
+This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.

 - Assign a license to the Global administrator

-You must also assign the Global administrator a license that grants them access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Office 365 Teams and Groups.
-This is vital because Keepit can only back up Office 365 Groups that the Global administrator is a part of.
+The license is also what grants the Global administrator access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Microsoft 365 Groups and Teams.
+This is vital because Keepit can only back up Microsoft 365 Groups that the Global administrator is a part of.

 The following license plans give the Global administrator access to Microsoft Teams: Business Essentials; Business Premium; Enterprise E1, E3, or E5; Enterprise E4 (for anyone who purchased this plan prior to its retirement).
 For more information about license plans, see: How do I get access to Microsoft Teams?

-In Office 365, you can create groups by selecting Groups in the left navigation pane, and then choosing Add a group.
-For a full guide on how to create groups, see: Create an Office 365 group in the admin center.
+In Microsoft 365, you can create groups by selecting Groups > Active groups in the left navigation pane, and then choosing Add a group.
+For a full guide on how to create groups, see: Create a group in Microsoft 365 admin center.